Workshops & Event Support

 If you are looking for an overview of what the HCC can offer students, we are happy to address those questions.
 Members of our administrative team have ample experience presenting on services we offer such as the Student Health Insurance Plan, the Health & Counseling Fee, financial support options, and help navigating all things HCC.

-The Medical team at the University of Denver Health & Counseling Center is available to speak on a variety of medical topics to your residence hall, classroom, sorority/fraternity, or student group.
-We have board certified medical providers with broad knowledge of issues relevant to DU students including STIs, contraceptive options, LGBTQIA+ health concerns, travel health, vaccinations, and various other medical and mental health issues.
+The HCC Medical team is available to speak on a variety of medical topics to your residence hall, classroom, sorority/fraternity, or student group.
+We have board certified medical providers with broad knowledge of issues relevant to DU students including STIs, contraceptive options, LGBTQ+ health concerns, travel health, vaccinations, and various other medical and mental health issues.
 Presentations/workshops can be customized to fit audience interests or needs, and additional topics can be addressed upon request.

-If you require counselor support and/or facilitation in response to a critical incident please contact Dr. Anand Desai.
+If you require counselor support and/or facilitation for a group in response to a critical incident please contact Dr. Alice Franks.
+Individuals seeking support should call us at 303-871-2205.

-The Counseling Services staff at the University of Denver Health & Counseling Center is available to speak on a variety of mental health related topics to your residence halls, classrooms, student groups, athletic teams, and other campus departments.
+The HCC Counseling Services staff is available to speak on a variety of mental health related topics to your residence halls, classrooms, student groups, athletic teams, and other campus departments.
 We have licensed psychologists, social workers, professional counselors, and supervised counselors in training with broad knowledge of mental health-related issues relevant to DU community members.
-These include topics such as suicide prevention, body image and eating disorders, adjustment issues, issues concerning students of marginalized identities (e.g, LGBTQIA+, international students, students of color) mood issues, substance use concerns and other mental health concerns.
+These include topics such as suicide prevention, body image and eating disorders, adjustment issues, issues concerning students of marginalized identities (e.g, LGBTQ+, international students, students of color) mood issues, substance use concerns and other mental health concerns.
 Outreach can be customized to fit audience requests and needs.
 Additional topics can be addressed upon request.

 Mental Health Toolkit